fbef0102/Game-Private_Plugin/Plugin_插件/Jockey_Jockey/l4d2_jockey_continue_incap_ride/readme.md

 * <details><summary>How does it work?</summary>

 	* Jockey can ride the incapacitated survivor
-	* BOT Jockey can also ride the incapacitated survivor (Does not affect AI behavior)
+	* Does not apply to AI Jockeys
 </details>

 * Require | 必要安裝